MicrosoftDocs/win32/desktop-src/DirectShow/camthread-coinitializehelper.md

 ---
-Description: The CoInitializeHelper method calls the CoInitializeEx function at the start of the thread. ms.assetid: 1a981e1e-c059-4e51-81d8-33bcb39ee580
+description: The CoInitializeHelper method calls the CoInitializeEx function at the start of the thread. ms.assetid: 1a981e1e-c059-4e51-81d8-33bcb39ee580
 title: CAMThread.CoInitializeHelper method (Wxutil.h)
 ms.topic: reference